Aitslab/EasyNER/README.md

 ## Bulk Download PubMED [NOTE: DUE TO A CHANGE IN THE PUBMED DATACENTER THIS IS NOT WORKING RIGHT NOW.
 WE ARE UPDATING IT]

 The EasyNER pipeline includes a script for bulk downloading PubMed abstracts*.
-The bulk loader script will download, process and convert (to json) PubMed abstract collection from the annual baseline (currently 2023) (more insight here: https://ftp.ncbi.nlm.nih.gov/pubmed/).
+The bulk loader script will download, process and convert (to json) PubMed abstract collection from the annual baseline (currently 2023, but file names contain "24" which is to be used as baseline value) (more insight here: https://ftp.ncbi.nlm.nih.gov/pubmed/).
 The pubmed_bulk_loader section of the config file is as follows:

  ```
  "pubmed_bulk_loader": {
     "output_path": "data/pubmed/",
-    "baseline": "23",
+    "baseline": "24",
     "subset": false,
     "subset_range":[0,0],
     "get_nightly_update_files": false,